 The highest percentage of the study participants (30%) believed that the main factor that adds credibility to a blog is quality content.
 The second most important credibility factor was regular publication of content with 15% of participants choosing this answer.
 The number of visits and comments were ranked significantly lower with only 2% of participants relying on this factor for credibility.

-Lastly, the study gave us an insight into podcast blog statistics, but in 2019 the research results are very likely to be different from the ones of this study.
+Lastly, the study gave us an insight into podcast blog statistics, but the 2019 or 2020 research results will very likely to be different from the ones of this study.
 According to it, only 3.7% of participants recognized podcasts as a credibility factor back then.
 This percentage is much higher today, if the vastly increased number of podcast listeners is any indicator.

 15. More than 80% of bloggers never make even $100 from their blogs.